NVIDIA/aistore/docs/getting_started.md

 Connectivity-wise, what that means is that your local deployment at `localhost:8080` can as easily run at any **arbitrary HTTP(S)** address.

-Here're the quick change you make to deploy Local Playground at (e.g.) `10.0.0.207`, whereby the main gateway's listening port would still remain `8080` default:
+Here's the quick change you make to deploy Local Playground at (e.g.) `10.0.0.207`, whereby the main gateway's listening port would still remain `8080` default:

 ```diff
 diff --git a/deploy/dev/local/aisnode_config.sh b/deploy/dev/local/aisnode_config.sh                                                             |